SBA 504 Loans: Funding Your Project

 What are SBA 504/CDC Loans?

-SBA 504 loans – or CDC/504 loans – are a specialized subset of the SBA loan program that provides long-term financing for major fixed assets that promote business growth.
+SBA 504 loans – also known as CDC/504 loans – are a specialized subset of the SBA loan program that provides long-term financing for major fixed assets that promote business growth.
 504 loans also require working with Certified Development Companies (CDCs) and a third-party lender (TPL) to process the application and receive funding.

-CDCs are the SBA’s community-based partners who regulate nonprofits and promote economic development within the community.
-Small businesses partner with CDCs to obtain funding for long-term major fixed assets that encourage job creation and business growth.
+CDCs are the SBA’s community-based partners that regulate nonprofits and promote economic development within their communities.
+Small businesses partner with CDCs to secure funding for long-term, major fixed assets that foster job creation and business growth.

-Repayment terms run between 10 and 25 years.
+Repayment terms range from 10 to 25 years.
 In standard 504 loans, the funding breakdown goes as follows:

-- 50% of loan funds come from the private lender.
+• 50% of the loan funds come from the private lender

 How Can I Use 504 Loan Funds?

 One of the distinguishing features of the 504 loan program is how borrowers are allowed to use the funds.
-The program states that the funds must be used for long-term projects to help create jobs or contribute to business development.
+The program stipulates that the funds must be allocated to long-term projects that aim to create jobs or contribute to business development.

 Examples of how borrowers can use the funds include the purchase or construction of:

-In addition, borrowers can use the funds to repair or update existing facilities, land, street, utilities, parking lots, or landscaping.
+Additionally, borrowers can utilize the funds to purchase real estate, repair or update existing facilities, as well as land, streets, utilities, parking lots, and landscaping.

 Unlike other SBA loans, borrowers cannot use the funds for:

-As with most SBA loans, the funds cannot be used for speculation or rental real estate.
+As with most SBA loans, the funds cannot be used for speculation or rental real estate purposes.

 If you use the loan to create jobs, you must make one for every $65,000 borrowed.
-Manufacturing businesses must create one job for every $100,000 borrowed.
+Manufacturing businesses must create one job for every $100,000 in borrowed funds.
 Your borrowing limit will be $5 million.

-If you use the loan for something related to public policy (i.e., business district revitalization, minority business development, expansion of women-owned businesses), your borrowing limit is $5.5 million.
+If you use the loan for a purpose related to public policy (i.e., business district revitalization, minority business development, or expansion of women-owned businesses), your borrowing limit is $5.5 million.

 Lastly, if you own a small manufacturing business, you must create or retain at least one job per $100,000 guaranteed by the SBA.
 Your loan must also be used for purposes related to public policy.
 If you meet these criteria, your borrowing limit will be $4 million.